Email Marketing 101: Industry experts

 How are highly targeted emails the key to email marketing success and how does that tie into automation and segmentation?

-It’s vital to make the time to perfect your email marketing so that it aligns with your brand, while also using customer segmentation, automated emails, results reporting, and links to your other marketing, i.e. loyalty programs.
-Marsello gives retailers all over the world the power to easily create email campaigns that target specific customer groups based on their shopping history.
+Perfecting your email marketing is vital.
+Tools like customer segmentation, automation, accurate reporting, and links to your other marketing (like loyalty programs) is the perfect way to master email marketing early.
+Marsello gives retailers the power to easily create email campaigns that target specific customer groups based on their shopping history.

+How often do you receive an email and write it off as spam because it doesn’t cater to you as a customer?
 Gone are the days of assuming our customers are all one and the same.
-It’s no longer enough to write up a single email and send it to your entire customer list.
-How often do you receive an email and write it off as spam because it doesn’t cater to you as a customer?
-Instead, making the most of reporting and customer segments created from shopping histories helps you to perfect your email content.
+It’s no longer enough to write an email and send it to your entire customer list.
+Instead, make the most of reporting and customer segments created from shopping histories.
+This gives you the knowledge you need to perfect your email content.
 From there, you can start target those emails to exactly the customers you wrote them for by using specific customer groups.

 If you shop frequently at a store, but you’re not really into any of their latest products so don’t shop with them for a month or two, what would be the best way to reel you back in?
 Perhaps all it takes is a sale or a discount code.
 Maybe it’s a reminder of why you love the store with clever product recommendations.
 Now those win-back emails are going to be far more effective with the intended audience than they would be with customers who shop with your best customers.
 Although they do love your products, they don’t need to be ‘won-back’ so much as kept up to date.
 Targeted emails show that you understand your customers and their needs, and that you respect and appreciate them.